input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/docs/rep_nomination.md

 * Representative

-Only the original author can update and sign a new version of documents.
+Updates are allowed by the original author and from the 'collaborators' metadata field of the referenced document specified by the 'ref' metadata field.

 ## Copyright